Generating and efficiently exporting a file in a Blazor WebAssembly application

 }

-This works pretty well!
+This works well.
 The file is generated and the user can download it.
-However, when the file is large (a few MB), it takes seconds before downloading the file.
-This is because converting the base64 string to the Uint8Array is slow.
-Let's see how we can improve that by using low-level methods in Blazor WebAssembly!
+However, when the file is large (a few MB), the download can take several seconds.
+This delay occurs because converting the base64 string to a Uint8Array is slow.
+Let's see how to improve that using low-level methods in Blazor WebAssembly.

 #Blazor WebAssembly optimization (.NET Core 3.1 and .NET 5)

-This conversion looks useless as a byte[] is the same as an Uint8Array.
-So, there may be a way to avoid the conversion.
-In the previous post about optimizing JS Interop in a Blazor WebAssembly application, I explained how to use the Blazor WebAssembly specific methods to call a JS function.
-One of them is to call the function without marshaling the parameters.
-In this case, mono doesn't convert the parameters to the JS native types.
-In this case, the values are just handled you need to manipulate.
+This conversion is unnecessary since byte[] and Uint8Array represent the same data, so there should be a way to avoid it.
+In the previous post about optimizing JS Interop in a Blazor WebAssembly application, I explained how to use Blazor WebAssembly-specific methods to call a JS function.
+One approach is to call the function without marshaling the parameters.
+In that case, Mono passes the values as raw handles rather than converting them to native JS types.

 C#